Master of Science in Atmospheric Sciences

 The Master of Science program requires that students complete a minimum of 30 credit hours.
 Approval of the thesis option will be granted based upon alignment of research interests with departmental faculty’s research interests and faculty availability.
 The non-thesis option requires the student to independently investigate a topic related to the major field and successfully complete a written comprehensive examination.
 This study need not be an original contribution to knowledge, but may be a presentation, analysis, and discussion of ideas already in the literature of the field.
 This non-thesis requirement ensures that students can investigate a topic and organize a scholarly report.

 Required Courses: All students are required to complete at least one course from each of the core areas listed below in addition to completing ATSC 500 Introduction to Atmospheric Research.
 Non-thesis option students must also complete two credits of ATSC 997 Independent Study Report (Non-Thesis Option), and thesis option students must also complete 4-9 credits of ATSC 998 Thesis.
-A minimum of 21 credits must be from classroom courses (ATSC 575 or lower).
+A minimum of 21 credits must be from classroom courses (ATSC 575 or lower) for the thesis option and a minimum of 24 credits for the non-thesis option.

 |Advanced Atmospheric Dynamics|